bondagit/aes67-linux-daemon/README.md

 * PTP slave operations and PTP driven interrupt loop
 * netlink communication between user and kernel

+ The following patches have been applied to the original module:

+* patch to rework the driver PCM interface and to simplify and unify handling of read-write interlaved and memory mapped access modes
+* patch to remove user space transfer handling from convert functions
+* patch to add support for AM824 (L32) codec
+* patch to initialize playback and capture buffers
+* patch to enable mono channel support to playback and capture ALSA devices
+* patch to enable direct PCM transfer mode instead of indirect to enable the use of ALSA plugins
+* patch to enable independent playback and capture interrupt startup
+* patch to disable UDP checksum check for PTP packets
+* patch to enable support for ARM 32bit and 64bit platforms
+* patch to remove compilation warnings
+* patch to enable the network loopback device
+* patch to compile with Linux Kernel v5

-See [ALSA RAVENNA/AES67 Driver README](https://bitbucket.org/MergingTechnologies/ravenna-alsa-lkm/src/master/README.md) for additional information about the Merging Technologies module and for proper Linux Kernel configuration and tuning.
+See [ALSA RAVENNA/AES67 Driver README](https://github.com/bondagit/aes67-linux-daemon/blob/master/README.md) for additional information about the Merging Technologies module and for proper Linux Kernel configuration and tuning.

 ### [test](test) directory ###

-This directory contains the files used to run the daemon platform compatibility test on the network loopback device.
+This directory contains the files used to run the daemon platform compatibility test on the network loopback interface.
 The [test](#test) is described below.

 ## Prerequisite ##
 <a name="prerequisite"></a>